jbuistjbuist/jbuistjbuist/README.md

 # Hi!

-I'm Jeremy, a junior full-stack web developer coming from a career in fraud prevention.
+I'm Jeremy, a full stack web developer coming from a career in fraud prevention.

-I'm particularly interested in front-end development, and graduated from the Lighthouse Labs web development bootcamp in December 2022.
-I'm currently working as a junior full-stack developer at [CodeBusters](https://www.codebusters.ca/).
+I'm particularly interested in front-end development and graduated from the Lighthouse Labs web development boot camp in December 2022.
+I work as a full-stack developer at [CodeBusters](https://www.codebusters.ca/).

 ## Some things I'd like to learn next ⭐️
 ![Angular.js](https://img.shields.io/badge/angular.js-%23E23237.svg?style=for-the-badge&logo=angularjs&logoColor=white)